-Field or Button Description Grid Line Styles [selection] Select if the major and/or minor grid lines should appear as solid or dotted lines.
+Field or Button Description Grid Line Styles [selection] Select if the major and/or minor grid lines should appear as solid or dot- ted lines.
 X-Axis / Y-Axis [selection] Select major and/or minor lines to display in reports for the logarithmic and linear scales.
 Deselect this option to remove the grid lines.
+For fields and buttons not listed in this table, see Common Fields and But - tons on page 2 - 3.